 - The reason of taking Mod is to prevent integer overflows.
 The largest integer data type in C/C++ is unsigned long long int which is of 64 bit and can handle integer from 0 to (2^64 – 1).
-But in some problem where growth of the output is very high, this high range of unsigned long long may be insufficient.
+But in some problems where the growth rate of output is very high, this high range of unsigned long long may be insufficient.

-- In some of the problems to compute the result, modulo inverse are needed and this number helps very much because it is prime.
+- In some of the problems, to compute the result modulo inverse is needed and this number helps a lot because it is prime.
 Also this number should be large enough otherwise modular inverse techniques may fail in some situations.

-Due to these reasons, problem setters ask to give the answer as a result of modulo of some number N.
+Due to these reasons, problem setters require to give the answer as a result of modulo of some number N.

 There are certain criteria on which value of N depends:

-- It should just be large enough to fit in an largest integer data type i.e it makes sure that there is no over flow in result.
+- It should just be large enough to fit in the largest integer data type i.e it makes sure that there is no overflow in result.

 - It should be a prime number because if we take mod of a number by Prime the result is generally spaced i.e. the results are very different results in comparison to mod the number by non-prime, that is why primes are generally used for mod.

 10^9+7 fulfills both the criteria.
-It is the first 10-digital prime number and fits in int data type as well.
-In fact any prime number less then 2^30 will be fine in order to prevent possible overflows.
+It is the first 10-digit prime number and fits in int data type as well.
+In fact, any prime number less than 2^30 will be fine in order to prevent possible overflows.